szymonsasin-nordic/sdk-nrf/samples/nrf9160/coap_client/README.rst

 This server runs Eclipse Californium, which is an open source implementation of the CoAP protocol that is targeted at the development and testing of IoT applications.
 An nRF9160 DK is used as the CoAP client.

-This sample uses the resource **obs** (Californium observable resource) in the communication between the CoAP client and the public CoAP server.
+This sample uses the resource **obs** (Californium observable resource) in the communication between the CoAP client and the public CoAP server when it issues a CoAP GET request.
 The communication follows the standard request/response pattern and is based on the change in the state of the value of the resource.
-The sample queries one resource at a time.
+The sample queries or updates one resource at a time.
+It alternates sending a CoAP GET and a CoAP PUT request to the server.
-To configure other resources, use the Kconfig option :ref:`CONFIG_COAP_RESOURCE <CONFIG_COAP_RESOURCE>`.
+Other resources can be configured using the Kconfig option ``CONFIG_COAP_GET_RESOURCE``.

+This sample uses the resource configured using the Kconfig option ``CONFIG_COAP_PUT_RESOURCE`` for the CoAP PUT request.

 Configuration
 *************